Chart Color Schemes

 Population

-Population growth drivers in Shoalwater are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Shoalwater are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, to estimate future growth until 2032.
-For areas not covered by this data and post-2032 estimates, AreaSearch uses the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023, based on 2022 data.
-According to these projections, Shoalwater is expected to increase its population by 418 persons to reach a total of 5,337 by 2041, reflecting a gain of approximately 5.1% over the seventeen-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered, growth rates by age cohort from the ABS's latest Greater Capital Region projections (released in 2023 based on 2022 data) are utilized to estimate post-2032 growth.
+By 2041, the Shoalwater (WA) (SA2) is projected to increase its population by 428 persons, reflecting a gain of 6.0% over the 17-year period, based on aggregated SA2-level projections.

 Frequently Asked Questions - Population